Annapurna Circuit Trek - 15 Days

 Monsoon (June to August) – Wet and Slippery

-Monsoon is not a good time for trekking the Annapurna Circuit trail.
-The Annapurna region gets heavy rain, and trails can be muddy and dangerous.
-Landslides are common, and mountain views are often hidden behind clouds.
+Monsoon is not a good time for trekking as the Annapurna Circuit trail becomes muddy and slippery.
+Due to continuous rain, mountain views are often hidden behind clouds, and there is also a higher risk of floods and landslides during this season.
 Let’s see what to expect this season:

-Note: Some areas in the rain shadow (like Upper Mustang) may still be okay, but it’s not the best time for a full Annapurna Circuit tour.
+Note: Some areas in the rain shadow region (like Upper Mustang) may still be suitable for trekking, but monsoon season is generally not the best time for the full Annapurna trekking.

 Annapurna Circuit Trek Cost for 2026 And 2027

-The Annapurna trekking cost for our 15 Days starts from USD 1195 per person.
+Our 15 Days Annapurna trekking cost starts from USD 855 per person.
 If you are in a group, we offer a special discount.
 Let’s look at the Annapurna Circuit trek cost according to the different group sizes:

-We leave Kathmandu after a filling breakfast and take a beautiful drive to Beshisahar, where our trekking journey begins.
-We go along the banks of the Marsyangdi and Trisuli Rivers, which offer amazing vistas of rural communities, verdant mountains, and more.
+We leave Kathmandu after having a breakfast and take a scenic drive to Besisahar, where our trekking journey begins.
+We drive along the banks of the Marsyangdi and Trisuli Rivers, which offer amazing vistas of rural communities, verdant mountains, and more.
 The 6-hour journey down the rough Marshyangdi River road increases the excitement of the journey.
-After arriving in Beshisahar, the district headquarters of Lamjung, we get ready for the exciting trekking days ahead.
+After arriving in Besisahar, the district headquarters of Lamjung, we get ready for the exciting trekking days ahead.

 Our trekking adventure starts as we drive from Besisahar to the little settlement of Tal.
 Along the popular walking path, we pass through charming villages and securely cross deep valleys and rivers on well-built suspension bridges.
 Our journey leads us to Kodo, one of the largest villages in the Manang Valley, set amid fields of barley, rice, and potatoes.
 We eventually arrive at Dharapani after across yet another suspension bridge and climbing a small stone staircase.
 Our first trekking section ends at Dharapani.